Sean Doolittle: 2023: Injuries and retirement

 On November 6, 2022, Doolittle re-signed a minor league contract with Washington with an invitation to spring training in 2023.
 He was not able to fully come back from his elbow surgery and suffered a knee strain in late June, sending him to the injured list for the final time in his career.
 In 11 minor league games before the knee injury, pitching for the Single-A Fredericksburg Nationals, High-A Wilmington Blue Rocks, Double-A Harrisburg Senators, and Triple-A Rochester Red Wings, Doolittle had a 5.91 ERA.
+On September 22, Doolittle announced his retirement from professional baseball.

-On September 22, 2023, Doolittle announced his retirement from professional baseball.
-He had 75 saves with the Nationals, tied for fourth most with the franchise since it relocated from Montreal in 2005.
-Doolittle threw his fastball 87 percent of the time, the second highest frequency of any pitcher during his career, trailing only Jake McGee, and the sixth-most since pitch-type data was tracked starting in 2002.
+Doolittle had 75 saves with the Nationals, tied for fourth most with the franchise since it relocated from Montreal in 2005.
+He threw his fastball 87 percent of the time, the second highest frequency of any pitcher during his career, trailing only Jake McGee, and the sixth-most since pitch-type data was tracked starting in 2002.

 Post-playing career

 On January 16, 2024, Doolittle was hired by the Nationals as a pitching strategist.
-Although manager Dave Martinez and president of baseball operations Mike Rizzo were dismissed midway through the Nationals' 2025 season and interim manager Miguel Cairo was not retained after the season, Rizzo's successor as president, Paul Toboni, chose to keep Doolittle on the coaching staff.
+Although manager Dave Martinez and president of baseball operations Mike Rizzo were fired midway through the Nationals' 2025 season and interim manager Miguel Cairo was not retained after the season, Rizzo's successor, Paul Toboni, kept Doolittle on the coaching staff as an assistant pitching coach.